List of counties in North Carolina: Historic counties

 For several months in 1784, Cumberland County was known as Fayette County and sent representatives to the North Carolina General Assembly of April 1784 under this name.

 Proposed counties

 In the state's history, two counties have officially been proposed, but not created—Hooper County and Lillington County, in 1851 and 1859, respectively.
 The former was to be created from parts of Richmond and Robeson Counties, and the latter was to be created from parts of New Hanover County.
+Hooper County was to be named for William Hooper, a Founding Father from North Carolina, and Lillington County was to be named for Alexander Lillington, a Revolutionary War hero who had been buried in the designated area.
 Both of the proposals failed in their respective referendums.
 Later on, Scotland County would be created in the area where Hooper County was proposed, and Pender County would fill the area where Lillington County was proposed.